vuepress-theme-hope/vuepress-theme-hope/docs/shared/src/node/bundler.md

 All functions should be called in `extendsBundlerOptions` lifecycle hook.

-We are omitting that in examples. the actual code should be like this:
+We are omitting that in examples.
+The actual code should be like this:

 ```ts
 // import functions you need